rockyRaccoon13/startup/README.md

   - submitting reviews/data/userProfile
 - **DB/Login** - Store users, reviews, and review data.
 Register and login users.
 Credentials securely stored in database.
 Can't publish/like review unless authenticated.
 - **WebSocket** - updates number of likes on reviews and avg ratings on media pages, updates recent reviews page.
 Broadcasts changes to all users

+## HTML deliverable

+For this deliverable I built out the structure of my application using HTML.

+I did so over several days (in the span of Monday through Saturday of one week).
+I worked on my html several days but did not commit very often.
+For the next deliverable I will try to commit more often

+- [x] **HTML pages** - 6 HTML pages that represent the login page, browse page, review page, edit review page, profile page, edit profile page.
+- [x] **Links** - Menu at top of each page.
+Browse review links to user profile and review page.
+Review page and profile page link to respective edit pages (will be implemented only for current user).
+- [x] **Text** - User profiles and reviews are represented as text.
+- [x] **Images** - Included image on login screen as well as logo in header and head (displays on browser tab) of each page.
+- [x] **DB/Login** - Input boxes and 2 submit buttons for login/create account.
+The user profiles and reviews represent data pulled from the database.
+- [x] **WebSocket** - The list of reviews on browse Review will be updated in real time to include new reviews.